PaulinaCzarnota/PaulinaCzarnota/README.md

 Explore my repositories to find:

-- **College assignments**
+- **College assignments**: Building a strong foundation in algorithms, data structures, and software development.
-- **Personal projects**
+- **Personal projects**: Experimenting with new tools and frameworks, and creating applications that solve real-world problems.

-I frequently update my GitHub with projects reflecting my learning journey and interests.
+I frequently update my GitHub with projects reflecting my learning journey and areas of interest.

 ## 📫 **Get in Touch**

-I'm open to new opportunities, collaborations, or simply a chat about tech!
+I’m open to new opportunities, collaborations, or just chatting about tech!
 📧 You can reach me at **[paul.czar.14@gmail.com](mailto:paul.czar.14@gmail.com)**

 ### 🎉 **Thank You for Visiting My Profile!**